xyamzw/docs/docs/config/other.md

    2. Opening method, `Toggle Checkbox` in the lower right corner--> select list file/folder--> `Download` at the bottom--> `send to Aria2`

    3. But it is recommended not to download too much at one time.
-For example, downloading thousands of folders and tens of thousands of files at one time may cause AList to crash
+For example, downloading thousands of folders and tens of thousands of files at one time may cause OpenList to crash